 Financial and Maintenance Requirements

 A minimum income threshold of £18,600 is required to sponsor the settlement of the unmarried partner.
 There is also a higher threshold for any children also sponsored.
 It is £22,400 for one child and an additional £2,400 for each further child.
-Please also see this link for more on the financial requirement.

 If the partner present and settled in the UK is the holder of an Ancestry Visa, you do not need to fulfil the minimum income criteria.